 Term Definition Example Stop marker a sign indicating to a train driver where to stop the train (depending on its length - used typically at a station).
-S TRAINS STOP HERE STOP 6 Stop board a sign ordering a train driver to stop the train at the sign in any case (end of authorized movement).
-Stop Whiatle before proceeding gates before proceeding
+Car Stop HERE Stop board a sign ordering a train driver to stop the train at the sign in any case (end of authorized movement). vhiate before proceeding